stephtran97/javascript-fundamental/promise/promise.md

 # Promise
-* Promise is used to execute the asynchoronous action
+* Promise is used to execute the asynchronous action
 * Promise have 3 states: pending, fulfilled or rejected:
    - pending: async function is still doing and no judgements can be made about promise's outcome
    - fulfilled: async operation has been succeeded